f5devcentral/f5-agility-labs-dns/docs/class2/module3/lab3.rst

 Results
 ##################################

-The BIG-IP will now be an authoratative slave for the example.com zone.
-This protects the master as well as increases performance utilizing the BIG-DNS delivery engine.
+Now that the BIG-IP has transfered the zone, we can look at status and if needed dump the zone.
+To check the status:

 #.
-Click on the newly created DNS Express zone and make sure it is showing green for 'Available' indicating that the initial AXFR transfer was successful.
+Click on the newly created *example.com* zone and make sure it is showing green for 'Available' indicating that the initial AXFR transfer was successful.

    .. image:: /class2/media/DNS_Express_result1.png